Prajwal-S-6/Spring-Certification-Path/module-02/AOP/README.md

 2. Have a bean with @Aspect annotation.
 Use @Component and @ComponentScan on class annotated with @Aspect.
 Or create a bean manually using @Bean
 3. Have a @Configuration class with @EnableAspectJAutoProxy.
 Without @EnableAspectJAutoProxy spring will not be able to detect @Aspect class.

+* @EnableAspectJAutoProxy will enable the detection of class annotated with @Aspect.
+Internally @AnnotationAwareAspectJAutoProxyCreator creates the proxy for the classes which are subjected to aspect.
+* By creating a proxy, spring intercepts the calls and implements @Before/@After/@AfterThrowing/@AfterReturning/@Around advices.
+* @Aspect will not create spring bean on its own, we have to create spring bean using @Component and @ComponentScan or manually using @Bean